dimitarpg13/langchain-academy/README_local_startup.md

 # Local startup instructions:

-## create local repo and initialize virtual environment
+## Create local repo and Initialize virtual environment

 In a bash/zsh terminal do the following: